api3dao/dapi-management/scripts/README.md

 ## Usage Of Merkle Tree Signing Scripts

 1. Navigate to the respective directory under `data/` corresponding to each Merkle tree.
-Update the current-hash.json file with the necessary values, ensuring it has the following structure:
+Before updating the values of the `current-hash.json` file, please copy the contents of the `current-hash.json` file into the `previous-hash.json` file.
+Thereafter, you can update the current-hash.json file with the necessary values, ensuring it has the following structure:

 ```json
 {